grafana/grafana/docs/sources/panels-visualizations/visualizations/dashboard-list/index.md

 Use these options to refine your visualization.

 - **Include current time range -** Select this option to propagate the time range of the current dashboard to the dashboard links.
 When the user clicks a link, the linked dashboard opens with the indicated time range already set.
 - **Include current template variable values -** Select this option to include template variables currently used as query parameters in a link.
 When the user clicks the link, any matching templates in the linked dashboard are set to the values from the link.
-Learn more about [Dashboard URL variables][].
+Learn more about [Dashboard URL variables](ref:dashboard-url-variables).
 - **Starred -** Display starred dashboards in alphabetical order.
 - **Recently viewed -** Display recently viewed dashboards in alphabetical order.
 - **Search -** Display dashboards by search query or tags.
 You must enter at least one value in **Query** or **Tags**.
 For the **Query** and **Tags** fields.
 Variable interpolation is supported, for example,`$my_var` or `${my_var}`.